SamuelDW/midnite-api-php/README.md

 ## Assumptions

 1. That the user_id may not exist, in which case, this needs to be handled
-3. Time is in seconds
+2. Time is in seconds
+3. That for code 123, it does not matter if the deposit amount is not consecutive, if it fits into a 30 second window, it should error

 ## Setting the project up